-Have received parcel back this afternoon and have finally been able to sit down and open it and have a look, I was so excited but wanted to wait until the children were all in bed.
+Have received parcel back this afternoon and have finally been able to sit down and open it and have a look at the repair to our Christening Gown.
+I was so excited but wanted to wait until the children were all in bed.
 It has actually brought tears to my eyes!!
 The gown looks absolutely beautiful and as perfect as it could do for 120 years old, you have done miracles with it, I am so happy with it!
 The bonnet is my favourite and the most beautiful perfect match, I knew if anyone could match it up you could but I was not expecting it to match so brilliantly, your work is truly exquisite Linda!!
 The stunning petticoat is the final beautiful finishing touch and I am so glad I decided to have it too.
 I love how you have matched the back of the petticoat to the gown with the same sort of ribbon ties.

 I can't thank you enough for all your superb work and for making our family heirloom last for many more years to come, I know that my children's children can still carry on using it and that makes me very happy.